 This scholarship serves to recognize students for academic achievement and to foster the value of academic achievement within the student/faculty/community.
 It is available to graduate students of the Institute for Graduate Clinical Psychology who are entering the second or third year of the program.

-The 2014-2015 Abrams scholarship went to third year student Baochan Tran.
+The 2015-2016 Abrams scholarship went to fourth year student Frank Rose.

 The Kimberly Marshall Book Award is presented to a student whose interests and passions reflected Kimberly's own interest in health psychology.
 This scholarship serves to recognize a student entering years 2 through 5 who has contributed to the community of the Institute.

-Fifth year student Chelsea Powlus was the 2011-2012 Kimberly Marshall Book Award recipient.
+Sixth year JD/PsyD student Aubrey Chamberlin was the 2015 Kimberly Marshall Health Psychology Dissertation Award recipient.

 Leadership & Citizen Award